Search

 Brendan Gibbons of Kildare is tackled by Niall Loughlin of Derry during the Allianz Football League Division 2 match between Kildare and Derry at Cedral St Conleth's Park in Newbridge, Kildare.
 Photo

-Derry defeated Kildare by three points in an incredible game of football at Cederal St Conelthb's Park, Newbridge, this evening in Round 3 of the AFL Division 2.
+Derry defeated Kildare by three points in an incredible game of football at Cedral St Conelth's Park, Newbridge, in Round 3 of the AFL Division 2.

-In deplorable conditions the visitors played for part of the opening half with 12 players, but despite playing aginst the wind in the second half, came back from a four point deficit at half-time to take honours.
+In deplorable conditions the visitors played for part of the opening half with 12 players, but despite playing against the wind in the second half, came back from a four-point deficit at half-time to take honours.

-Two goals inside a minute at the start of the second half were the vital scores but Kildare batted back to get within a point of the visitors befor finally giving way 3-15 to 1-18
+Two goals inside a minute at the start of the second half were the vital scores but Kildare battled back to get within a point of the visitors before finally giving way 3-15 to 1-18.

 Playing with the wind, sleet and rain in the opening half Derry opened a quick three-point lead before Kildare replied through Brian McLoughlin.
 However on the kick-out Derry's captain Conor Glass was shown a straight red for an off-the-ball foul on Callum Bolton, after just six minutes.